MIST: Mutual Information Estimation Via Supervised Training: Experiments

+In contrast to existing paradigms, MIST models learn over a diverse meta-distribution rather than fitting an individual dataset of interest.
+This approach opens many relevant empirical questions regarding the design of the meta-distribution.
+One of the most prominent is the choice to train dimension-specific models or train one model on mixed dimensionality data.
+While training over many dimensions has the benefit of generalized use, practitioners may know the dimension of their data a priori.

-A natural question that arises from our approach is the impact of including multiple dimensions in model training.
-Of course, training on a mix of dimensions allows the development of a general-purpose estimator that can achieve high performance across settings, as shown in the above experiments.
-However, there may be settings where practitioners know their data dimension apriori, and may consider producing a training dataset of only that dimension.
-To study these questions, we trained separate (\textit{specialized}) copies of MIST on subsets of $\mathcal{M}_{\text{train}}$ filtered to contain only meta-datapoints with a fixed input dimension (e.g., 4, 8, 16 or 32).
+To study this question, we trained separate (\textit{specialized}) MIST models on subsets of $\mathcal{M}_{\text{train}}$ filtered to contain only meta-datapoints with a fixed input dimension (e.g., 4, 8, 16 or 32).
 This filtering procedure reduces the number of training data points substantially (by a factor of 31).
-To provide a comparison with the same number of samples, we also trained an additional (\textit{reduced data}) MIST model on a uniformly down-sampled version of $\mathcal{M}_{\text{train}}$ to match the training size of the individual dimension models.
+To provide a comparison with the same number of samples, we also trained additional (\textit{reduced data}) MIST models on a uniformly down-sampled version of $\mathcal{M}_{\text{train}}$ to match the number of samples seen by the individual dimension models.
 By comparing the base MIST (full training set) with the \textit{specialized} models (only one dimension), we can measure the impact of scaling both the dimensions and dataset size.
 By comparing the \textit{reduced data} model (downsampled train set) and the \textit{specialized} models (only one dimension), we can isolate the impact of training on multiple dimensions, without increasing dataset scale.
 In Figure~\ref{fig:variable_vs_fixed_dim}, we provide these comparisons for each input dimension in $\mathcal{M}_{\text{test-extended}}$.

 We find that scaling both the dimensionality and dataset size (\textit{base} vs \textit{specialized}) substantially improves model performance for high-dimensionality data (2-3$\times$ lower MSE for $D\ge16$) but does not improve performance for low dimensions $D \le 8$.
 We hypothesize that as the dimensionality increases, models are more likely to benefit from the regularization strategies learned from a larger and more diverse training distribution.
 When controlling for the number of samples (\textit{reduced data} vs \textit{specialized}), we find that learning from a mix of data dimensions has lower performance than a specialized model trained on one dimension.
 We hypothesize that learning across dimensions requires a larger number of samples and longer training times to learn the appropriate regularization strategies required for generalization.